The Best Thing I Ever Did: Composition

 "The Best Thing I Ever Did" was composed by J.Y.
 Park "The Asiansoul", Park Ji-min, Jinri (Full8loom), Glory Face (Full8loom), Sophia Pae, Lee Woo-min "collapsedone" and Justin Reinstein, with lyrics by J.Y.
 Park "The Asiansoul", Park Ji-min and Jinri (Full8loom).

 The song was classified as an alternative R&B song, which mixes Twice's distinctive pop sound to create a "warm winter sensibility."
 The holiday-inspired track lyrically describes the memory of meeting a loved one during the holiday season.
 The song was noted to be Twice's first instance of featuring the R&B genre.
+Tanu Raj of NME described the song as a "delightful track (that) turns a characteristic lonely season into one of companionship and love".
 Running for 3 minutes and 32 seconds, the song is composed in the key of F major with a tempo of 105 beats per minute.

-Music video
+Music video and promotion

-On December 8, the first music video teaser for "The Best Thing I Ever Did" was released.
+The holiday-themed music video, directed by Mustache Film, was shot in Ulaanbaatar and Gorkhi-Terelj National Park in Mongolia at the end of October 2018.
+On December 8, the first music video teaser was released.
 A second teaser was uploaded on the following day.
-The music video was released on December 12, 2018.
+The music video was released on December 12.

+Twice did not promote "The Best Thing I Ever Did" on any South Korean music programs.
+The song was performed for the first time at the 33rd Golden Disc Awards on January 5, 2019.